-7.4 ESD Precaution when Handling uCOM Carrier Board
+7.5 ESD Precaution when Handling uCOM Carrier Board

 Please note that the uCOM Carrier Board come without any case/box and all components are exposed for finger touches - and therefore extra attention must be paid to ESD (electrostatic discharge) precaution, for example use of static-free workstation and grounding strap.
-Only qualified personnel shall handle the product.
+Only qualified personnel should handle the product.

 Make it a habit always to first touch the metal surface of the Ethernet or USB connectors for a few seconds with both hands before touching any other parts of the boards.
-That way, you will have the same potential as the board and therefore
+That way, you will have the same potential as the board and therefore minimize the risk for ESD damage.